TUDelft-CS4110/2016-0x90/test-suite-genetation.md

 - Small yet representative test sets
 - Whole test suite generation

+This technology was made available through the EvoSuite framework.

 ## Background Information
 To generate effective test cases, the guiding medium used most commonly is the code coverage criterion, which represents a finite set of coverage goals (e.g. branch coverage, path coverage, etc).
 Many techniques (such as the one mentioned in the previous papers) are already being used by software engineers, but they all have certain drawbacks.